IbrahimAllison/professional-README-generator-Node.js/README.md

 The project is aimed at creating a professional README for a new project.
 The command-line application would accept users input and prompt the user to enter the requested information.
 After the user enters all the required information.
 The command-line application would display "Success!
 Great job!
 Check out your generatedREADME.md"

 **License**
-NIT license was used for this project.
+MIT license was used for creating this repository.

 **Credits/References**